ThomasVuNguyen/Starmind-website/starmind/content/experiments/cadmonkey-v2/index.md

 ## 4. Training

-With the dataset ready, we fine-tuned Gemma3 270M, 1B & 4B models on the dataset with the following prompt:
+With the dataset ready, we fine-tuned Gemma3 1B model on the datasets with the following prompt:

 'hey cadmonkey, make me a {object name}'